BobBowles/django-diary/README.rst

             'django.contrib.auth.views.password_reset_complete'),
         url(r'^diary/', include('diary.urls', namespace='diary')),

 #.
-For the password administration you need to set up an email service.
+For password administration and/or the email reminder service you need to set up an email service.
 It is sufficient to use Python's built-in dummy server for development and testing.
 This just prints out the result of email requests onto the console.
 From the command line:

     ::